New Initiatives to Attract and Develop Infant Educarers

 1. At the 2017 Committee of Supply debates today, the Ministry of Social and Family Development announced new initiatives to attract more persons to become infant educarers and to develop more rewarding careers in the early childhood sector.

-2. These measures support the planned increase in the number of infant care places to over 8,000 by 2020 announced at Budget 2017, and are part of the Government’s commitment to make Singapore a great place for families and to ensure a good start for every child.
+2. These measures support the planned increase in the number of infant care places to over 8,000 by 2020 announced at Budget 2017, and are part of the Government’s commitment to make Singapore a great place for families and to ensure a good start

 New apprenticeship mode of training for Infant Educarers